dvdkrstndnls/liri-node-app/README.md

   var client = new Twitter(keys.twitter);
   ```

-10. Make it so liri.js can take in one of the following commands:
+10. I have made it so liri.js can take in one of the following commands:

     * `my-tweets`